 Dancing the Wind

-My hands are trying to move my body - slowly or fast - with intention or without intention.
+My hands move my body - slowly and then fast - with or without tension.

 The weather is a temperamental process.
-It can change very second and every day.
-Weather reports are not set in stone, there is no way of knowing how mother nature will respond.
 Nature is a force we cannot control.
 This piece is my way of improvising a relationship with it.

 Bibliography: